greggman/HappyFunTimes/docs/makinggames.md

 ### requirejs

-Currently all JavaScript in HappyFunTimes use [requirejs](http://requirejs.org) to load and reference files.
+Currently most JavaScript in HappyFunTimes use [requirejs](http://requirejs.org) to load and reference files.
 Requirejs is awesome because it provides both dependency injection and a module system.

+If you'd prefer to use a more traditional `<script>` tags [see example](http://github.com/greggman/hft-simple-script/).

 ### controller.js